Yokohama

 Getting around

-Central Yokohama is easy to explore on foot, with popular destinations like Minato Mirai, Yamashita Park, and Yokohama Chinatown all within walking distance.
-For added convenience, the Akaikutsu Loop Bus and Bayside Blue Bus connect many of the city's main attractions.
-There's also the Sea Bass boat service, which travels around the bay, offering a scenic alternative.
-You can use Suica, Pasmo, or other IC cards on almost all forms of public transportation in Yokohama.
+Central Yokohama is easy to explore on foot, with popular spots like Minato Mirai, Yamashita Park, and Yokohama Chinatown all within walking distance.
+For added convenience, the Akaikutsu Loop Bus and Bayside Blue Bus link many of the city’s major attractions.
+There’s also the Sea Bass boat service, which cruises around the bay and offers a scenic alternative to land travel.
+Suica, Pasmo, and other IC cards are accepted on nearly all forms of public transportation throughout Yokohama.

 Read more